cnoza/hirem/readme.md

 # The `hirem` package

-This is the source code for the `hirem` package, forked from Jonas Crevecoeur original version, which contains various additions (see below).
+This is the source code for the `hirem` package, forked from Jonas Crevecoeur original version and merged with Jens Robben updates.
+This version further extends the package with additionnal functionalities (see below).

 ## Installation
 To install this fork of the `hirem` package from GitHub you will need `devtools`: